shamitb/gametheory01/ideas.md

 Possible to restrict number of actions to N?
 By choosing from the actions {"stay", "flip action 1", "flip action 2", ..., "flip action N-1"}.

 Run simulation in continuous time to avoid simultaneous changes of action.
 Randomly select one player at a time and evaluate that player's strategy to determine new adjacency matrix.
 Utility can then be either updated instantaneously at each "step" or leaky-integrated over time.
 Imitation dynamics can be included so that evolutionary time (slow) and game time (fast) occur together, without predetermined number of rounds.

+With only one action at a time, we can efficiently store the game history by saving an initial state (if necessary) and a list of actions.
+The adjacency matrix at any point in history can then be reconstructed quickly with the accumarray command.
+Similar methods should work with the least-path matrix, population strategy, etc., so that only changes are recorded and reconstructed as needed for analysis.